DHSDevelopersClub/dhsdevelopersclub.github.io/README.md

 # dhsdevelopersclub.github.io

-This is the repository for the Drake Developers Club website.
-We are a club at Drake High School that focuses on spreading knowledge and passion for software development and coding.
-Contact us at [drakedevelopersclub@gmail.com](mailto:drakedevelopersclub@gmail.com), or come to a meeting during lunch on Wednesday's in room 107.
+Hello, world!
+Welcome to the repository for the Drake Developers Club website.
+Working out of Room 127 at Drake High School, the Developer's Club strives to spread  knowledge and passion for software development and coding.
+For comments or questions, contact us at [drakedevelopersclub@gmail.com](mailto:drakedevelopersclub@gmail.com)

 ## New Member Instructions